samjmck/samjmck.com/content/blog/cloudflare-workers-vs-deno-deploy/index.en.md

     {{< points type="positives" title="Cloudflare Workers positives" >}}
 - More than 250 different locations
 - Strong ecosystem with other serverless services such as Workers KV
-- Playground enviroment is surprisingly useful with some Chrome devtools built-in and the abilitity to choose headers and content of requests
+- Playground environment is surprisingly useful and funtional
 - Implementation of web APIs such as `fetch`, `TextEncoder`, `TextDecoder` etc.
 - Analytics dashboard has a customisable time period as well and different metrics to choose from
 - Useful logs with different events and their parameters, such as headers of a response in a fetch
     {{< /points >}}
     {{< points type="negatives" title="Cloudflare Workers negatives" >}}
 - Dashboard can feel bloated if you don't use Cloudflare's other services
-- Some of the playground tools are Chrome exclusive
 - CLI can be unclear and overwhelming at times for features such as environments
-- No option to update Worker on GitHub repo push
+- No option to link Worker to a git repo
-- `wrangler init` required to setup Worker project installing a number of node modules
+- `wrangler init` required to setup Worker project, installing a number of node modules
 - Need to change nameservers of domain to use that domain for a Worker
     {{< /points >}}
   {{< /column >}}